-I also added some chocolate chips and some forgotten chocolate bunny to the filling, where it did indeed melt as I put the hot caramel on, but baked up surprisingly well without compromising the flavor of the caramel much, which was my concern.
+I also added some chocolate chips and chopped up some of a chocolate bunny leftover from Easter.
+It melted as I put the hot caramel on, but baked up surprisingly well without compromising the flavor of the caramel much.
 It might have even enhanced it.
-However, you can leave the milk chocolate out of the filling and just scatter chocolate chips or chopped milk chocolate on at the end if you’re a purist.
+Feel free to leave out the chocolate bunny.

 Milk Chocolate Caramel Oat Bars